scrappyardio/ttc-bus-delays-lakehouse/README.md

 ## The finding

-As a frequent user of TTC, it seems intuitive that TTC loses most of its time due to *breakdowns*
+As a frequent user of TTC, it seems intuitive that TTC loses most of its time due to *breakdowns*.
+However, my findings suggested a different reason.

-The intuitive answer to "where does TTC lose the most time" is *breakdowns* — they are the most frequent incident type.
-The data disagrees.

 **Lost minutes sit in the tail, not in the frequency.** Equipment, External and Safety incidents all share a median of 10 minutes and a ceiling around 30 — when a vehicle fails, it gets swapped, and that takes a bounded amount of time.
 Operational failures have no such ceiling: a median of 12 minutes against a mean of 30.1, with individual incidents running up to 16 hours.